Brogency/broccounting/README.md

-##Broccounting
+## Broccounting

-It's accounting sisten for bro.agency
+It's accounting system for bro.agency
-It's integated with kontur and youtrack
+It's integrated with kontur and youtrack
-See some documentation in docs/
+It's only draft now

 ## Prerequisites